Fil/d3-geo-voronoi/README.md

 ### Voronoi

-This API is a wrapper around <a href="#geo-delaunay">geoDelaunay</a>, with inputs and outputs in GeoJSON.
+This API is a wrapper around the <a href="#Delaunay">Delaunay</a> API, with inputs and outputs in GeoJSON, ready to draw on a map.

 <a href="#geo-voronoi" name="geo-voronoi">#</a> d3.<b>geoVoronoi</b>([data])
  · [Source](https://github.com/Fil/d3-geo-voronoi/blob/master/src/voronoi.js), [Examples](https://bl.ocks.org/Fil/74295d9ffe097ae4e3c93d7d00377d45)